SyamSundarKirubakaran/proof/content/personal/computers.md

 ![alt text](../../assets/computer.jpeg)

 ### The Beginnings
-- I first got access to a computer in late 90's when I was 3 years old.
+- I first got access to a computer in late 90s when I was 3 years old.
 It was a different scene then.
 CRT monitors, dot matrix printers, floppy discs.
 It was also the time when GUI was rapid gaining popularity and I particularly remember the first operating system that I ever used was MS DOS.

 - Computers were also so expensive back then, luckily my mom was a biology professor in the school where I studied, who had access to these computers.
-I use to sneek-in with her access ID.
+I use to sneek-in with her credentials.
 Good times!

 ### Man in the Middle